Jobs to be Done: Theory, Examples, and Statements JTBD

 There is no point in going through all the hoops if we only end up making unproven, potentially biased assumptions about the customer based on our own gut feelings.
 This is why we recommend setting aside the necessary investments to include the customers in your work in a qualitative and quantitative way.

-most innovations remain small and are irrelevant to the overall market.
+Most innovations remain small and irrelevant to the overall market.
 The biggest reason for these shocking numbers is that people are not taking the time to understand their customers’ needs sufficiently.
+Instead of considering customers’ jobs, businesses push innovations forward blindly.

 The #1 problem when it comes to innovation is that we tend to analyze and understand the world entirely from the business’s own perspective.
 We lack the framework and mental models to include the customer in our conversations and decision-making.
 This cannot work and we see it in the numbers: most innovation projects fail.